kebdane/cse15l-lab-reports/Lab1.md

 cat
 cat
 ```
-- The working directory when the command was run was the `lecture1` directory.
+- The working directory when the command was run was the `~/lecture1` directory.
 - running the command `cat` with no argument caused the prompt to disappear as the `cat` command had no argument to read and so it was caused to rely on the terminal, and anything to be written on the terminal will be what the `cat` will read and produced as an output.
+To get out of this state we would enter Ctrl + C in the terminal.
 - the output was not an error as it had no error message and was still working despite the prompt in the terminal missing.

 ___